brtrdkeller/digitalinclusion/form/digitala11y/_index.en.md

           - label: "yes"
           - label: "no"
         help: (Ex.
 Requests on the subject, legal constraints,...)
-      - label: Is digital accessibility an issue for your current sector or activities?
-        name: mission-issue-present
-        type: radio
-        element:
-          - label: "yes"
-          - label: "no"
-        help: (Ex.
-Requests on the subject, legal constraints,...)
       - label: Will digital accessibility be a major issue in your future activities?
         name: mission-issue-futur
         type: radio